Signs of Healthy and Low Self-Esteem, and What to Do About Them

 Self-esteem is important for everyone because it influences all our choices and decisions and affects every aspect of our lives, including our behavior and how we value ourselves.

 On the other hand, high self-esteem could sometimes have undesirable consequences as well.
-According to research, people with too high self-esteem also tend to have worse relationships and are more likely to engage in risk-taking and aggressive behaviors.
+According to research, people with too high self-esteem also tend to have worse relationships and are more likely to engage in risk-taking, aggressive behaviors, and violence.
 Self-esteem that is too high can also be a sign of narcissistic personality disorder.

 Both low self-esteem and excessively high self-esteem are equally bad.
 The key is to find that perfect balance somewhere in the middle.
-So ideally, you should try to achieve a realistic yet positive view of yourself.
+So ideally, with the help of Calmerry, you should try to achieve a realistic yet positive view of yourself.

 But what exactly is self-esteem, and how to tell that your self-esteem needs a boost?
 What can you do to build healthy self-esteem?
 Read on to find out.